MrChriwo/VectorVelocity/README.md

 # Problem Domain

-The challenge for the RL agent is to learn the optimal strategies for maximizing the score by collecting coins and avoiding asteroids.
-The agent needs to make decisions in real-time, adjusting to the increasing speed of the game and the randomness of asteroid placement.
-This problem domain provides a rich environment for exploring and refining reinforcement learning techniques.
+The challenge for the RL agent in VectorVelocity is to learn optimal strategies for maximizing the score by skillfully collecting coins while avoiding asteroids.
+The agent is required to make decisions in real-time, adjusting to the game's increasing speed and the randomness of asteroid placements.
+Additionally, some coins spawn between asteroids in positions that may not always be reachable, adding a layer of decision-making complexity.
+This requires the player, and consequently the RL agent, to assess whether pursuing a coin is worth the risk of potential collision.
+This problem domain provides a rich and challenging environment for exploring and refining reinforcement learning techniques.

 detailed description about the agent coming soon.